alexusljf/MERN-Todo-List/README.md

 # MERN Todo List
-1st Fullstack Project using the MERN Stack
+1st Fullstack Project using the MERN Stack.
+Also figuring out how to use Material-UI.

 Create the file `mern/server/config.env` with your Atlas URI and the server port:
 ```